A Random Integration Algorithm for High-dimensional Function Spaces: Introduction

-where $H_{N}$ and $z$ are drawn from the uniform distribution over $\mathbb Z^{d}\cap [1,N )^{d}$ and $\mathbb Z^{d}\cap [0,N )^{d}$, respectively.
+where $\boldsymbol{H}_{N}$ and $\boldsymbol{z}$ are drawn from the uniform distribution over $\mathbb Z^{d}\cap [1,N )^{d}$ and $\mathbb Z^{d}\cap [0,N )^{d}$, respectively.

 When employing other recent high-dimensional SFT methods for estimating numerical integration, as cited in references \cite{iwen2013improved,kammerer2021high,gross2022sparse}, it is not feasible to achieve the desired error bounds for functions in Sobolev spaces.
 Previously, Gilbert et.al \cite{gilbert2005improved} introduced an algorithmic framework for high-dimensional SFT, which could potentially be adapted to develop integration algorithms that attain the desired error bound.
 However, such a framework would increase the upper bound by a factor of $d^5$, as analyzed on page 61 of \cite{kammerer2021high}.
-In addition, Eq.~(\ref{1021}) can also be viewed as a special random lattice rule.
-Recently, a series of studies \cite{kritzer2019lattice,dick2022component,kuo2023random,nuyens2023randomised,goda2024randomized} have explored the use of random lattice rules for estimating numerical integration in weighted Korobov spaces, drawing inspiration from the pioneering contributions of Bakhvalov \cite{bakhvalov2015approximate}.
+We remark that (Eq.~(\ref{1021})) exhibits a certain similarity to the quadrature formula introduced in \cite{haselgrove1961method}.